yvonnedeutschlaender/tptp-fof-formalization-in-isabelle/README.md

-# Formalization of a TPTP Logic in Isabelle/HOL
+# Formalization of a subset of TPTP First-order Logic (FOF) in Isabelle/HOL